PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 Want to understand the difference between Hotjar and PostHog?
 Here's the short answer:

-1. **Hotjar** enables you to see how customers use your product with session replays and heatmaps.
-It also provides widgets for collecting feedback and tools for scheduling customer interviews.
-Hotjar is built for marketers and user experience (UX) researchers.
+1. **Hotjar** is a user research tool that offers session replays, heatmaps, and tools for collecting feedback and scheduling customer interviews.
+It's built for marketers and user experience (UX) researchers.

-2. **PostHog** is an all-in-one product improvement platform for product analytics, session replays, feature flags, in-app prompts, and more.
-PostHog is built for engineers and product teams.
+2. **PostHog** is an all-in-one platform for building successful products.
+It includes product analytics, session replays, feature flags, in-app prompts, and more.
+It's built for engineers and product teams.

 Now it's time for the long answer...